Africa

 This study highlights perceptions of different stakeholders, the achievements made, and existing barriers and opportunities regarding the implementation of farmers' rights in Ethiopia.
 It also proposes possible measures to be taken at the global level.

 The study reveals that development of various legislative measures to implement the formulated policies is lagging, and the level of awareness among various stakeholders regarding the issues of farmers' or community rights is still found to be rather low.
 For these reasons, and because it involves diverse social, economic and cultural elements, the realisation of farmer rights is a challenging task in the Ethiopian context.
 To overcome the challenges at the national level, concerted support from the international community through the Governing Body of the International Treaty on Plant Genetic Resources for Food and Agriculture is critically important.
 The international community should support efforts to minimize the serious problems of erosion of plant genetic resources for food and agriculture which takes place in almost all countries.
-This requires clear commitments by states and intergovernmental actors to protect and support farm communities in order to ensure universal food security for the present and the future.Wakhungu, J.W., Ogolla, B. & Wafula, D. (2004): Whither Farmers' Rights?
+This requires clear commitments by states and intergovernmental actors to protect and support farm communities in order to ensure universal food security for the present and the future.Wakhungu, J.W., Ogolla, B. and Wafula, D. (2004).
+Whither Farmers' Rights?
 Reflections on Kenya's Seed and Plant Act

 The authors begin by presenting the main features of the international regimes pertaining to seeds and farmers' rights, followed by a discussion of Kenyan legislation on plant variety protection and on seed certification.
 They find that this legislation acts to limit the prospects for farmers to maintain and develop their agricultural systems, and amendments to include farmers' rights are proposed.

 In Kenya, as is the case all over Africa, the majority of farmers are small-scale and marginal.
 If their rights are not protected, agricultural productivity will decline and food security will be undermined.
-Therefore, a major priority must be to protect farmers' rights in legislation on seeds and plant varieties legislation, they conclude.Kameri-Mbote, Patricia (2003): Community, Farmers' and Breeders' Rights in Africa: Towards a Legal Framework for Sui Generis Legislation
+Therefore, a major priority must be to protect farmers' rights in legislation on seeds and plant varieties legislation, they conclude.Kameri-Mbote, P. (2003).
+Community, Farmers' and Breeders' Rights in Africa: Towards a Legal Framework for Sui Generis Legislation

 Download the pdf here (PDF, 418KB).